FPGA-House-AG/Finka/README.md

 make rtl
 make -C hardware/test/finka run

-(For some reason, the initial software does not run.)
-But:
+This will run the initial program in RAM; this is loaded by the "make run" step.
+So to run a different program only the RAM binaries have to be updated, the RTL remains identical.
+However, the RAM binaries are generated during the RTL step, as Finka uses separate BRAMs per byte lane, handled by SpinalHDL.

+When the executable is run, it will also expose a JTAG/TCP interface, so:

 make debug

-will upload via JTAG and run.
+will allow upload via JTAG and debug via GDB.